Install Carbonio Using Ansible#

 172.16.12.5 is a private IP, remember to replace it with an actual public IP!

-In order to run the script, from the carbonio-ansible/carbonio-install-ansible directory, execute the command
+In order to run the script, first go to the Inventory’s directory

 The playbook will execute all the tasks necessary and print the result on the screen.
 When finished, a summary of the results is displayed.
-Moreover, the passwords created during the installation are saved in the carbonio-ansible/data directory, along with the carbonio_inventory file, so you have them always at your disposal when you need them, for example during upgrades or routine tasks.
+Moreover, the passwords created during the installation are saved in the /opt/carbonio-installation directory, along with the carbonio-inventory file, so you have them always at your disposal when you need them, for example during upgrades or routine tasks.
 To protect them, make sure:

 • to allow only trusted persons the access to the directory